allanbissac/allanbissac.github.io/README.md

     <!-- <p style="font-size:120%;"><b>Autonomous robotic platform for object detection and retrieval</b></p> -->
     <h3><b>Autonomous robotic platform for object detection and retrieval</b></h3>
     <p>Currently developing a robotic platform based on the Leo Rover to autonomously detect and navigate towards differently coloured objects.
 The robot is expected to carry the object using a gripper attached to its manipulator and place the object in a bin that is of the same colour as the object.</p>
+    <h3>Biomedical Radar Device for Soft-tissue Imaging Research</h3>
+    <p>Developed a prototype near-field radar imaging system for non-invasive soft-tissue imaging.
+Focused on writing firmware for a Texas Instruments LAUNCHXL-F28379D board and Arduino Uno board for phase-locked loop frequency generation and communication with a mechatronic rig, respectively.</p>
     <h3>C.U.B.O.
 (Cube Utilising Brutal Over-engineering)</h3>
     <p>Designing a robotic system powered by a Raspberry Pi board to solve a 3x3 Rubik's cube under 1 minute.
 Features a mechanical holder for the Rubik's cube and computer vision algorithms to perform the pattern identification and action implementation.</p>
     <h3>DSP-based musical reverb algorithms using Blackfin devices</h3>
     <p>Implemented a reverberation algorithm comprised of digital comb filters, low pass filters and allpass filters for offline and real-time audio.
 The offline algorithm was applied to audio files through a custom graphical user interface in Delphi.
-Real-time audio processing was achieved on an Analog Devices Evaluation board featuring an ADSP digital signal processor</p>
+Real-time audio processing was achieved on an Analog Devices Evaluation board featuring an ADSPBF706 digital signal processor</p>
     <h3>Embedded Systems Project</h3>
     <p>Designed a line-following buggy featuring an STM32 microcontroller board.
 Duties involved writing the PID control algorithm and TCRT5000 sensor array PCB design.</p>